plain-plain-text/simple-cv/README.md

   * `margin`: If the navbar is fixed, then we need to push the content away from it to provide some padding.
 Here you can tell it how many pixels to push it away.
 Default is 20.
+  * `background-color`: This overrides the selection made for the navbar `background` above.
+See `background-color` above for information about picking colors.
 * `fonts`: Three separate font families are supported, one for the body text, one for the headings, and one for the navbar.
 If you only want one custom font throughout, set the `body` font and comment our `headings` and